Tsunami: Landslides

-The Tauredunum event was a large tsunami on Lake Geneva in 563 CE, caused by sedimentary deposits destabilized by a landslide.
+The Tauredunum event was a large tsunami on Lake Geneva in 563 CE, caused by sedimentary deposits destabilised by a landslide.

 In the 1950s, it was discovered that tsunamis larger than had previously been believed possible can be caused by giant submarine landslides.
 These large volumes of rapidly displaced water transfer energy at a faster rate than the water can absorb.
 Their existence was confirmed in 1958, when a giant landslide in Lituya Bay, Alaska, caused the highest wave ever recorded, which had a height of 524 m.
 The wave did not travel far as it struck land almost immediately.
 The wave struck three boats—each with two people aboard—anchored in the bay.
 One boat rode out the wave, but the wave sank the other two, killing both people aboard one of them.

 Another landslide-tsunami event occurred in 1963 when a massive landslide from Monte Toc entered the reservoir behind the Vajont Dam in Italy.
 The resulting wave surged over the 262 m-high dam by 250 m and destroyed several towns.
 Around 2,000 people died.
 Scientists named these waves megatsunamis.

 Some geologists claim that large landslides from volcanic islands, e.g. Cumbre Vieja on La Palma (Cumbre Vieja tsunami hazard) in the Canary Islands, may be able to generate megatsunamis that can cross oceans, but this is disputed by many others.

 In general, landslides generate displacements mainly in the shallower parts of the coastline, and there is conjecture about the nature of large landslides that enter the water.
 This has been shown to subsequently affect water in enclosed bays and lakes, but a landslide large enough to cause a transoceanic tsunami has not occurred within recorded history.
 Susceptible locations are believed to be the Big Island of Hawaii, Fogo in the Cape Verde Islands, La Reunion in the Indian Ocean, and Cumbre Vieja on the island of La Palma in the Canary Islands; along with other volcanic ocean islands.
 This is because large masses of relatively unconsolidated volcanic material occurs on the flanks and in some cases detachment planes are believed to be developing.
 However, there is growing controversy about how dangerous these slopes actually are.